 If your run is on more moderate runnable terrain, you will want to leave the poles at home, as they will more likely be a hindrance and just add extra, unnecessary weight to your kit.
 That’s not to say we have never used them in the late stages of a flatter 30-hour race to keep ourselves awake and upright — but these situations are few and far between.

 Should I use trekking poles made of aluminum or carbon?

 The short answer is … yes.
-There are many great aluminum and carbon poles on the market, and either will give you the benefits we discussed above.
+Many great aluminum and carbon poles are on the market, and either will give you the benefits we discussed above.
 When deciding which type of poles is right for you, the biggest factors to consider are budget, the amount you will be using them, and how you plan to utilize them.

 Aluminum poles like the Black Diamond Distance Z Trekking/Running Poles are less expensive than carbon and will, in most cases, be heavier.
-If you are just starting out with poles, will be using them sporadically, don’t care too much about gear weight, or plan on a combination of running and hiking with your poles, then aluminum may be the best choice.
-For very long days in the mountains, frequent use, and those looking to keep their running gear ultralight, carbon poles are the way to go.
+If you are just starting with poles, will be using them sporadically, don’t care too much about gear weight, or plan on a combination of running and hiking with your poles, aluminum may be the best choice.
+Carbon poles are the way to go for long days in the mountains, frequent use, and for those looking to keep their running gear ultralight.

 Can I use trekking poles at races?

 Most races allow the use of trekking poles.
 In many mountainous races, especially in Europe, you’d be hard-pressed to find someone not carrying them.
 There are exceptions to the rule, though, notably the Grand Raid de la Reunion.
 Run Rabbit Run in Steamboat Springs, Colorado, didn’t allow poles for many years, but even they have relaxed their rules and allowed runners to use them.
 It’s always good to double-check race rules for any restrictions on trekking pole use.